 Nature here is stunning, cultivated fields alternate with green pine forests, but also with pubs and restaurants, where people can stop and have a good piadina.

-If you reach Ravenna from the south, the first thing you see is the high round bell tower of Basilica Sant’Apollinare in Classe, one of the eight Unesco World Heritage Sites of the city.
+If you reach Ravenna from the south, the first thing you see is the high round bell tower of Basilica Sant’Apollinare in Classe, one of the one of the eight Unesco monuments of the city.
 A must-do is a selfie in a historical place, so why not here?
 It’s a way to share my experience with other riders.

 After a quick tour – not even a day – let’s get back to the itinerary.
 On the way to Ferrara, you should avoid busy roads and prefer isolated country roads: Alfonsine, Anita, Longastrino, and Menata are but a few villages on the border between the two provinces (Ravenna and Ferrara), that you will pass by on your quest for silence along the banks of former Po di Primaro.

-When you reach Bando, take the SP48 towards Argenta to visit the suggestive tiny church Pieve San Giorgio, the most ancient in the territory of Ferrara (VI Century AD) and the pumping station in Saiarino – remember?
+When you reach Bando, take the SP48 towards Argenta to visit the suggestive tiny church Pieve San Giorgio, the most ancient in the territory of Ferrara (VI Century AD) and the Saiarino Water Works.

 Another town that you will cross is Portomaggiore: first, you reach Gambalunga (worth a mention are its Castle of Verginese, a former summer residence of the Estensi family); then Voghiera and finally Ferrara.